noroff-bed1/jip_lesson_tasks/README.md

-# jip_lesson_tasks
+# JavaScript in Practice Exercises

-All tasks for JavaScript in Practice content
+This repo contains exercises for the JavaScript in Practice course.

+The solutions for each exercise can be found in the `solutions` branch.